mollymcgames/VoxelProject/README.md

 Clicking one of the areas will then switch scenes, load and render the initial view of the selected Nifti file.

-Use the `ASDW` keys, along with the mouse, and the `E` and `SPACE` keys to navigate around the rendered Voxel model.

-You'll notice it doesn't change much.
-This is because, for performance reasons, by default "auto-refresh" is disabled.
-So press the `0` key to force a refresh.
+Controls:
+- Move: `ASDW` keys + mouse
+- Fly: `E` and `SPACE`
+- Force refresh: Press `0`

-Depending on how close or far from the Voxel model will cause different Voxel chunks to be rendered.
+Distance from the Voxel model will cause different Voxel chunks to be rendered.

 ### Other controls
 On the top right of the display area are additional controls and options.